Opened September 1939

 Capacity: 90 (when originally built)

-Powers Hall (powers is pictured below and to the left), which now houses the history department, has undergone several major changes since it was first built as the combination student union and first men's residence hall on campus.
+Powers Hall (Professor Powers is pictured below and to the left), which now houses the history department, has undergone several major changes since it was first built as the combination student union and first men's residence hall on campus.
 Although the outside looks nearly the same, the inside would be completely unrecognizable to its original inhabitants.

 Grounbreaking for the new student union occurred on October 31, 1938 when President Warriner turned the first shovel of earth.
 The building was funded through a Public Works Administration Grant, one of the programs of Franklin Delano Roosevelt's New Deal.
 The architect was C. William Palmer of Detroit.
 The cornerstone was laid in February 1939.
 Cornerstones ususally contain materials relating to the period in which the building is built.
 For some reason, among typical items like newspapers and school material, this cornerstone included a bottle filled with wheat, corn, and barley.